Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Experimental Setup

 \textbf{Faulty upgrades} are intentionally constructed to expose governance failure modes, corresponding to the concrete failure classes identified in \Cref{sec:pf-failure}: \begin{enumerate}[leftmargin=*,nosep] \item \textbf{Interface drift}: the candidate changes parameter schema, output assumptions, or dependency declarations in ways that break compatibility with the existing dispatcher or planner. \item \textbf{Permission expansion}: the candidate requests broader actuator, tool, or execution access than the previous version, potentially exceeding current policy coverage. \item \textbf{Behavioral regression}: the candidate improves nominal performance in some cases but exhibits more aggressive trajectories, excessive retries, longer unsafe continuation, or unstable runtime traces. \item \textbf{Recovery degradation}: the candidate removes or weakens rollback hooks, safe-abort behavior, or failure-mode observability, making post-failure recovery harder. \end{enumerate}

 In total, the candidate pool per capability family consists of 6~benign upgrades and 8~faulty upgrades (2~interface-drift, 2~permission-expansion, 2~behavioral-regression, 2~recovery-degradation).
-These faulty candidates are central to the evaluation because they let us test whether the proposed governance pipeline actually detects and handles bad upgrades, rather than merely certifying obviously good ones.
+These faulty candidates are central to the evaluation because they let us test whether the proposed governance pipeline actually detects and handles bad upgrades, rather than merely certifying clearly benign candidates.